aryanfredericks/Msc-Dessertation-3114556F/README.md

 | PubMedBERT (fine-tuned) | 58.9 | 94 | 49 | 82 |
 | Delta | +15.0 | +30 | -2 | -30 |

-The LLM extractor missed short terms (`sodium`, `NQO1`), abbreviations (`CBR3`), and organism mentions in colloquial contexts (`patients`, `human`) that PubMedBERT reliably tags because it was trained on BioRED.
+The LLM extractor missed short terms (`sodium`, `NQO1`) and abbreviations (`CBR3`) that PubMedBERT reliably tags because it was trained on BioRED.
 Since downstream branches can only type what the extractor finds, a higher-recall extractor lifts all branch outputs.
 The BERT extractor also removes LLM non-determinism from the span detection step, making the pipeline fully reproducible up to the overseer re-query calls.

 Note: these are 5-document sanity numbers.
-The final reported Tier 4 result (76.7 strict F1) uses the BERT extractor across all 100 test documents.
+The final reported Tier 4 result (80.3 strict F1) uses the BERT extractor across all 100 test documents.

 **Branch resolution diagnosis — motivation for Tier 4 Extended:**